 The former president gasped, “Oh God, oh God—I…I…”

-He was overtaken by another fit of hilarity.
+He was overtaken by another fit.
 It wasn’t that funny, but both Peter and B were keenly aware that underneath their circumstances—underneath their wondrous, storied lives—there lurked a razor-sharp irony.
-Laughing hysterically was one of the purest tributes you could pay to the absurdity of life, and these two—the former President of the United States and a high school junior caught in a Darwinian web of adolescent malice—were uniquely qualified to pay that tribute.
+Laughing hysterically was one of the purest tributes you could pay to the absurdity of life, and these two—the former President of the United States and a high school senior caught in a Darwinian web of adolescent malice—were uniquely qualified to pay that tribute.

 Peter wiped away his tears.
 “They named him Fido, but I call him Reptar.”

-Alarm was audible in B’s voice.
-“A real chimp?
+B’s voice rose in alarm.
+“Wait—you’re school is housing a real chimp?
 Those are dangerous, Peter.
 Does the faculty know how vicious they—”

 “Don’t say it.
 Like I said before: assume we’re tapped.”

 Holly’s father was a high-ranking project chief over at the cutting-edge organization known as ANOS—Advanced Neurorobotics and Operational Sciences.
-ANOS was a federal agency, but over the years, it had become vastly dependent on corporate contractors.
+ANOS was a federal agency, but over the years, it had become increasingly dependent on corporate contractors.
 Now, it was impossible to tell where business ended and government began.

-“Anyways,” Peter said, “Thanks to her dad’s pull, she’s reduced the faculty to a bunch of PTA-servicing whores.”
+“Anyways,” Peter said, “Thanks to her dad, she’s reduced the faculty into a bunch of PTA-servicing whores.”

-“So this chimpanzee…who takes care of it?
-How does a high school pay for its care and—”
+“So this chimpanzee…who cares for it?
+How does a high school pay for its upkeep?”

 “Dude, have you seen the Bay Area housing prices?
-Atherton’s got enough money to fund a mercenary army; it’s pretty easy to hire some chimp handlers.
-I can’t complain; aside from you and Eun, Reptar’s my only other friend.”
+Atherton High has got enough cheddar to fund an army; it’s pretty easy to hire some experienced handlers.
+I can’t complain.
+Aside from you and Eun, Reptar’s my only other friend.”

 “Peter, they cripple their prey!
-They bite off extremities, gouge eyeballs—”
+They bite off extremities, gouge eyes—”

 “—and rip off ballsacks,” Peter finished.
 “Yeah, I know.
-But at least chimps are honest about it.
-The rest of the school—the rest of society—tries to do the same damn thing, only with laws, norms, and peer pressure.”
+But at least they’re honest about it.
+The rest of the school—the rest of society, now that I mention it—tries to do the same damn thing, only with laws, norms, and peer pressure.”

 “Peter, there’s a big difference between shady legalities and tearing off your—”